-In this review, I’ll take a look at SAP Litmos LMS, a training platform for business that includes an LMS and a vast course catalog.
+In this review, I’ll take a look at Litmos LMS, a training platform for business that includes an LMS and a vast course catalog.
 Let’s find out how well it performs.

 Here’s a quick overview of the platform by the vendor: